 Corporate Responsibility Report

 We continue to build on over 30 years of engagement with Indigenous groups.
 We are committed to building and maintaining long-term relationships with Indigenous groups based on respect, trust, open communication and recognition that many of our activities occur on traditional lands.

 We are committed to providing business, employment and training opportunities to the Indigenous groups on whose lands we build and operate through all phases of our projects.

 We work collaboratively with Indigenous communities and businesses to create mutually beneficial relationships based on a principled approach to commercial opportunities.
 Many opportunities are made available during construction, through our general contractors.

-Visit our Vendor Registry page to sign up as a registered vendor.
+Visit our Vendors' page to sign up as a registered vendor.

 We believe in Indigenous employment and training programs and work with Indigenous groups to identify training opportunities that will provide long-term mutual value.
 We also have a robust Indigenous legacy scholarship program, along with other trades and leadership scholarships.
 Learn more by visiting our scholarships page.